 As they head back to the ship a dust storm comes representing the falling flakes of fire, a horrible art of justice.
-While some of the crew return safe to the ship Fifield and Milburn come across a pile of dead engineers.
+While some of the crew return safely to the ship Fifield and Milburn come across a pile of dead engineers.

 Millburn: It’s those things, are they real?

 Millburn: Jesus Christ, look at the pile.
 Look how high up thy are.

 Fifield: It looks like they were running from something

 Millburn: Don’t touch, okay.
 This thing is opened up from the inside.
 Almost like it’s exploded.